How to improve your body image

 Be critical of the media

 Don't be afraid to question the images and 'ideal body types' put before you by magazines or fitness bloggers.
 Instead, challenge industries like beauty, diet and fashion that make a profit from the unattainable standards they are setting for people.
-Shape Your Culture is a great website that is active in questioning 'the limited physical representation of women and girls (and increasingly men and boys) in contemporary society.'

 Talk to someone